-Some actuaries may target starting assets to be within 2 percent of the final aggregate modeled reserve but set starting assets to NPR if larger than the final aggregate modeled reserve.
+Some actuaries may target starting assets to be within 2% of the final aggregate modeled reserve but set starting assets to NPR if larger than the final aggregate modeled reserve.
 Some actuaries using the Direct Iteration Method for the Deterministic Reserve may do an additional run with starting assets bumped up to the NPR, if larger than the final aggregate modeled reserve, as part of their documentation showing the aggregated modeled reserve hasn't been materially understated as a result of using starting assets outside the collar.

-Q 11.4: How would the actuary meet the 98 percent to 102 percent corridor required in Section 7.D.2?
+Q 11.4: How would the actuary meet the 98 percent to 102 percent corridor required in Section 7.D.23?

-A: If the initial reserve calculation produces a modeled reserve outside the corridor, some actuaries would perform multiple iterations of the reserve calculation, using different levels of starting assets, until the modeled reserve is within the corridor.
-However, VM-20 does not require this method to be used.
-Therefore, some actuaries may choose other methods to demonstrate that the reserve is adequate if it is outside of the required corridor.
-This could be based on additional calculations that have been performed historically or showing that the reserve change is immaterial if the starting assets were changed.
+A: If the starting assets used in the initial reserve calculation fall outside the prescribed corridor, some actuaries would perform iterative calculations for each model segment until the starting assets used meets the asset corridor requirements to ensure that additional recalculations are not required.
+Other actuaries might evaluate the asset corridor across all model segments and make adjustments as necessary.
+However, VM-20 does not require either method to be used.
+Therefore, some actuaries may choose other methods to demonstrate that the reserve is adequate if the starting asset level falls outside of the required corridor.
+These could be based on additional calculations that have been performed historically or showing that the reserve change is immaterial if the starting assets were changed.
 The latter may be used in particular if the reserve amount is quite small.